jdlph/Path4GMNS/README.md

 print('\npath finding results can be found in agent.csv')
 ```

-v0.7.0a1 now supports loading columns/paths from existing files (generated from either the Python module or DTALite) and continue the column-generation procedure from where you left.
+Starting from v0.7.0a1, Path4GMNS supports loading columns/paths from existing files (generated from either the Python module or DTALite) and continue the column-generation procedure from where you left.
 Please **skip the assignment stage** and go directly to column pool optimization by setting **assignment_num = 0**.

 ```python
 import path4gmns as pg